Frutarom

 Frutarom Industries Ltd. (פרוטרום תעשיות בע"מ) is an Israeli-based company that specializes in the production and distribution of extracts for flavor and fragrance.
 In 2015 it recorded sales of over $872 million.

 Shares of the company traded on the London Stock Exchange and the Tel Aviv Stock Exchange until it was acquired by International Flavors & Fragrances in 2018.

 The company is traded in the Tel Aviv Stock Exchange under the symbol FRUTF, and is part of the Tel Aviv 35 Index.

 Overview

 The Frutarom Group is a flavor and ingredients company based in Haifa, Israel.
 The company develops, manufactures, and markets an extensive variety of flavors and ingredients catered to customers in a range of industries around the world.
-Frutarom operates through two major divisions:
+Frutarom operates through flavors and fine ingredients divisions.